Skip to contents

 fast

-If set to TRUE, makes the computation faster by sub-setting the data for the bandwidth calculation.
+If TRUE (default), makes the computation faster by sub-setting the data for the bandwidth calculation.

 Value